 The first British-Chilean clues in Valparaiso

 Valparaiso’s neighbourhoods spread across its many hills (called ‘cerro’), which overlook the downtown harbourside.
-However, in general the ‘tourist cerros‘ are Cerro Alegre and Cerro Concepcion, where the buildings and streets are nicer.
+However, in general the ‘tourist cerros‘ are Cerro Alegre and Cerro Concepcion.
+The buildings and streets seemed nicer in this area.
 I booked a room in a hostel at the edge of the latter.

 The old parts of Valparaiso are equipped with ‘funiculars’, a kind of cable car elevator that facilitates movement up and down the steep hills of the port city.
 In its heyday, it was probably cutting edge technology.
 Even today, the funiculars are still used by ordinary residents of Valparaiso.